 After many years focused on internal developments, Colombia is projecting itself as open for business and as a global partner for cooperation, including trade and investment, security, technology, education, and energy.
 The Santos administration has significantly expanded Colombia's international engagement, both bilaterally and multilaterally.

 Colombia is a founding member of the outward-looking and trade-liberalising trading bloc, the Pacific Alliance (along with Chile, Mexico and Peru).
 Colombia served as a non-permanent member of the UN Security Council for 2011-12, and commenced accession to the OECD in June 2013.
-Colombia is an active member of the Forum for East Asia-Latin America Cooperation (FEALAC), seeks membership of APEC and has expressed interest in participating in the Trans-Pacific Partnership Agreement (TPP) negotiations.
+Colombia is an active member of the Forum for East Asia-Latin America Cooperation (FEALAC) and seeks membership of APEC.

-In 2011, seven per cent of Colombia’s merchandise exports were destined for the Asia-Pacific.
 Colombia completed negotiations for an FTA with the Republic of Korea in June 2012.
 The FTA is Colombia's first in the Asia-Pacific region and is seen as a further bridge towards greater integration.
 In December 2012 Colombia commenced FTA negotiation with Japan, negotiations are in the final stages.
-In May 2015 Colombia and China signed nine agreements, and agreed to commence an FTA feasibility study.
+In May 2015 Colombia and China commenced an FTA feasibility study.

 The first records of Colombians in Australia dates back to four people included in the 1911 Census.
 Colombian migration to Australia remained negligible until the Australian Government’s assisted passage migration program was extended to Latin American countries, including Colombia, in the late 1960s.
 The 2011 Census recorded 11,317 Colombia-born people in Australia, an increase of 98.3 per cent from the 2006 Census.
 More information on the Colombia-born community in Australia can be found at the Department of Social Services’ Community Information Summary page.